-Materiality for the financial statements was set at £6,800 (2019: £13,000) determined with reference to a benchmark of 1.5% of gross assets.
-Gross assets are deemed the primary driver for an investment trust Company.
+Materiality for the financial statements was set at £5,100 (2020: £6,800) determined with reference to a benchmark of 1.5% of expenses.
+Expenses are deemed the primary driver for the Company in the current year as it seeks to recapitalise, seek additional investment opportunities and reduce the cost base commensurate with current levels of activity.
+All investments and investee receivables held by the company are fully impaired.
 There were no revisions to the materiality as the audit progressed.

-Performance materiality was £4,760 (2019: £9,100).
+Performance materiality was £3,570 (2020: £4,760) being 70% of materiality.
+This reflects the low risk nature of the audit with minimal transactions in the year.

-We agreed to report to the Board any corrected or uncorrected identified misstatements exceeding £340 (2019: £650), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Board any corrected or uncorrected identified misstatements exceeding £255 (2020: £340), in addition to other identified misstatements that warranted reporting on qualitative grounds.